supermuesli/clinical_studies/README.md

 # clinical_studies
-"Klinische Studien" at RWTH Aachen University, 2020
+"Klinische Studien" at RWTH Aachen University, 2020.

+# Some exercises and summaries, in german
 ## Kapitel 1
 ### 1)
 Betrachte